 Go to the Payroll Settings area, and select the Pay conditions sub-menu.
 Click the Rule Sets link and create your first rule set.
 Give it a name and define the period for the rule set.

 Next, you can define rules to be included in your rule set.
-Click on the Edit Rules button to go into the rules editor.
+Select the Edit Rules button to go into the rules editor.
 The rule example below shows assigning the ‘bank holiday overtime’ pay category to any hours worked outside of ordinary hours on a Sunday.

 There are a number of actions and conditions that you can use already (with more to come).
 We’ve created a separate page that documents each of the conditions and actions.

-After you hit Save, the editor will be replaced with a display-version of the rule:
+After selecting Save, the editor will be replaced with a display-version of the rule:

-You define as many rules as necessary.
-Please note that it’s important to understand that when rules are evaluated, they are done so in the order shown on the page, from top to bottom.
+You can define as many rules as necessary.
+Note that when rules are evaluated, they are done so in the order shown on the page, from top to bottom.

-If you need to re-order the rules, click the Reorder button and then you can drag the rules around to re-order them.
+If you need to re-order the rules, select the Reorder button and then you can drag the rules around to re-order them.

 Once we’ve defined our rules, the next step in the workflow is to test them.
-We’ve built an interface to apply your rules to a set of sample shifts so that you can verify that the output and shift costings are as expected.
+Select Test Rules next to the rule set to apply your rules to a set of sample shifts so that you can verify that the output and shift costings are as expected.

 You can go back and edit the rules until you’re satisfied that the output from the test interface is correct.
-Once you’re satisfied, you can Activate Draft Rules
+Once you’re satisfied, select Activate Draft Rules.

 The next step is to assign the rule set to your employees.
 In the Pay Run Defaults section for an employee, a new option will be shown to select a Pay Condition rule set.